vfarcic/cncf-demo/manuscript/policies/kyverno.md

 <br>
 -Kyverno has a rule type ‘Verify Images’ that can verify signatures & verify attestations
 <br>
--secures container images (and other OCI artifacts)
+-Secures container images and other OCI artifacts
 <br>
 *Verify images supports both Sigstore and Notary*

 * **Resource Clean Up**
 <br>
--clean up any resource
+-Clean up any resource
 <br>
--for example, remove old pods based on age
+-For example, remove old pods based on age

 ## Setup